evercode1/package-for-views/packages/evercode1/view-maker/README.md

 If you had a model named Widget, and you had a REST controller, you would want correspoing views for the controller methods.
-You simply input a model name, master page name and mode (plain, basic, or dt), for example, widget, and the
+You simply input a model name, master page name and template type (plain, basic, or dt), for example, widget, and the

 ## Install